 After school clubs are organised with the help of external providers.
-Some of these change termly.
-In 2024-2025 our clubs included Football, Tennis, French, Performing Arts, Arts & Crafts, Choir and Street Dance clubs.
+Some of these change termly but usually include Football, Tennis, Performing Arts, Arts & Crafts, Choir and Street Dance clubs.
 Parents will be asked to contribute towards the costs when qualified coaches/special resources are used.
 They may ask the Headteacher, in confidence, for help with any costs so that children are not excluded for financial reasons.